niess/calzone/docs/source/api.rst

       >>> builder.move("Environment.Detector", "Environment.Scintillator")

-      .. note:: the root volume cannot be moved, nor replaced with this method.
+      .. note:: the root volume cannot be moved, nor replaced, with this method.

    .. automethod:: place